superrcoop/abcrecipe/README.md

 Getting Started !
 -------------------

-This Web app requires the latest version of [Python and Flask](http://flask.pocoo.org)
+This Web app requires the latest version of [Flask](http://flask.pocoo.org/docs/0.12/)

 Clone the repository: